 Granleese, M., 2009.
 Market organisation and the process of economic development: the case of the partially liberalised cocoa market in Ghana.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: